10 Best Intelligent AI Document Processing Software Shortlist

 To be considered for inclusion in this list, each solution had to fulfill these common use cases:

-- Extracting data from documents
+- Extract key data fields from scanned or digital documents

 Additional Standout Features (25% of total score)